Graduate Certificate in Veterinary Studies

 All applicants must submit a statement regarding their intended study path and career plans with their application after consulting with academic supervisors.

 The course will have variable assumed knowledge, depending on your subject selection.
-Please discuss your options with the Faculty of Veterinary Science before you apply.
+Please discuss your options with staff in Veterinary Science before you apply.

 How to apply